fredrikwallander-git/Unity-Csharp-Oop-Basics/02-unity-basics/Lesson06_Intermission/README.md

 Events enable a `class` or `object` to notify other `classes` or `objects` when something of interest occurs.
 The class that sends (or **raises**) the event is called the **publisher** and the classes that receive (or **handle**) the event are called **subscribers**.

-Create a static and all accessible event:
+Create a static and all accessible event that has a parameter of int:

 ```csharp
 public static event System.Action<int> OnCoinCollected;